- SAP offers trials of its products that can be brought up on AWS, GCP, and Azure.

 We tested two instances that we spun up of S/4HANA.
 Notice the IP addresses to the right.
 That is what is added to the connection string.

-- In the second instance (the one you see above) we were not able to actually bring up the SAPGUI.
+- In the second instance (the one you see above), we were not able to bring up the SAPGUI.

 We brought up this appliance trial to perform a test.
 And we were unsuccessful in actually accessing the instance that we brought up.
 This had to do with connecting the SAPGUI to the instance.
 The console is missing information that we need to login to the application.
 An SAP Basis resource could figure this out, but SAP could make it far easier to use their trials if they included better documentation as part of the console.
-We used SAP Cloud as part of a test, however, we do not recommend actually bringing up applications through the SAP Cloud because while it can be easier (although as you can see there are also complications) SAP places a very large margin on the cloud service providers.
+We used SAP Cloud as part of a test.
+However, we do not recommend bringing up applications through the SAP Cloud because while it can be easier (although, as you can see, there are also complications), SAP places a massive margin on the cloud service providers.
 And second, we don’t trust SAP to set up systems on the cloud the way we would trust a third party that does this type of work as their specialty.
-SAP’s margin is so high on the cloud service provider, that a fraction of that money that would be given to SAP could be used to access top talent.
+SAP’s margin is so high on the cloud service provider that a fraction of that money that would be given to SAP could be used to access top talent.
 In this way, the customer is able to cut the reliance on SAP or the partner that they recommend using.

 We will try to bring up other images and update this article accordingly.